• Skip to main content

 Regular student reviews with academic, pastoral care, and therapy teams to revise tailored strategies and goals.

-To really understand what support looks like at Winstedt, please read this letter from our Heads of Schools or visit our Learning Support page.
+To really understand what support looks like at Winstedt, please visit our learning support page.

-Winstedt’s focus is on developing independent learners as such we do not allow the use of Shadow Teachers.
+Winstedt’s focus is on developing independent learners.
 All Winstedt students must have enough independence to engage in group learning and manage themselves in a classroom environment.

 Supplemental learning support sessions can be arranged after school to help students with subject-specific difficulties or gaps.
 Recommendations on whether or not your child might need this will be provided at the end of the Class Trial in our admissions process.